 But, the only thing I did during my nine months of pregnancy to prepare for my breastfeeding journey was attend a two-hour breastfeeding class.

-Then, in the days and weeks after my daughter’s birth, faced with a crying baby who had trouble latching, fears of low milk supply, hunger that seemed insatiable coupled with difficulty finding time to cook (not to mention eat!) and a house with chores that piled up as I spent most of the day nursing, I really wished I had spent more time planning for what life would be like as a breastfeeding mom.
+Then, in the days and weeks after my daughter’s birth, faced with a crying baby who had trouble latching, fears of low milk supply, hunger that seemed insatiable coupled with difficulty finding time to cook (not to mention eat!) and a house with chores that piled up as I spent most of the day nursing, I really wished I had spent more time planning for

 There are 3 questions in particular that I should have asked and answered before embarking on my breast milk journey and that now, in my work as the Breastfeeding Chef, I encourage expectant moms planning to breastfeed/pump to think about: